MrSancho42/Social-network/README.md

 ## Getting Started
 ### Environment Setup

-For running this API locally you shold have installed Python.
+For running this API locally you should have installed Python.

-After creating Python virtual environment with `python -m venv /venv`, running it and copied this project install all requirements:
+After creating Python virtual environment with `python -m venv /venv`, running it, and copying this project install all requirements:
 ```bash
 pip install -r requirements.txt
 ```
-Go to `server/` folder and run API after applying migrations and creating superuser:
+Go to the `server/` folder and run API after applying migrations and creating superuser:
 ```bash
 python manage.py migrate
 python manage.py createsuperuser